enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

   val annprec = mode.getInstanceDifficulty()

-This model as it is implemented in the library is only compatible with binary class problems.
+This model as implemented in the library is only compatible with binary class problems.
 It has a higher number of free parameters in comparison with the previous algorithm, but we provided default values for all of them for convenience.
-The meaning of each of these parameters is commented in the example above, as it is on the documentation.
-The annotator precision is given in a vector, with an entry for each annotator.
+The meaning of each of these parameters is commented in the example above, as it is on the `API Docs <https://enriquegrodrigo.github.io/spark-crowd/_static/api/#package/>`_.
+The annotator precision is given as a vector, with an entry for each annotator.
 The difficulty is given in the form of a DataFrame, returning a difficulty value for each example.
-For more information about this you can consult the documentation and/or the paper.
+For more information, you can consult the documentation and/or the paper.

 RaykarBinary, RaykarMulti and RaykarCont
 -----------------------------------------

-We implement the three variants of this algorithm, for discrete and continuous target variables.
+We implement the three variants of this algorithm, two for discrete target variables (``RaykarBinary`` and ``RaykarMulti``) and one for continuous variables (``RaykarCont``).
 These algorithms have in common that they are able to use features to estimate the ground truth and even learn a linear model.
 The model also is able to use prior information about annotators, which can be useful to add more confidence to certain annotators.
-In the next example we show how to use this model adding a prior that indicates that we trust a lot in the first annotator and that we now that the second annotator is not reliable.
+The next example shows how to use this priors to indicate that the trust put in the first annotator is higher and that the second annotator is not reliable.

 .. code-block:: scala